Special Issues Arising when Taking Evidence from State Parties

 William Ralph Clayton, William Richard Clayton, Douglas Clayton, Daniel Clayton and Bilcon of Delaware Inc v.
 Government of Canada, PCA Case No. 2009-04, Procedural Order No. 13, 11 July 2012.

-W Michael Reisman and Eric E Freedman, ‘The Plaintiff’s Dilemma: Illegally Obtained Evidence and Admissibility in International Adjudication’, American Journal of International Law 76 (1982), 737; Mojtaba Kazazi, Burden of Proof and Related Issues: A Study on Evidence before International Tribunals (The Hague: Kluwer Law International, 1996), 208.
+W Michael Reisman and Eric E Freedman, ‘The Plaintiff’s Dilemma: Illegally Obtained Evidence and Admissibility in International Adjudication’, American Journal of International Law 76 (1982), 737; Mojtaba Kazazi, Burden of Proof and Related Issues: A Study on Evidence before International Tribunals (Kluwer Law International, 1996), 208.

 For example, see the Corfu Channel case – United Kingdom of Great Britain v.
 People’s Republic of Albania (Merits), ICJ Reports (1949) 4, 34–36.

-‘12.
-Commentary on the IBA Rules on Evidence, Article 9 [Admissibility and Assessment of Evidence]’ in Roman Mikhailovich Khodykin, Carol Mulcahy, et al., A Guide to the IBA Rules on the Taking of Evidence in International Arbitration (Oxford University Press, 2019), p.
+Roman Mikhailovich Khodykin and Carol Mulcahy, ‘12.
+Article 9: Admissibility and Assessment of Evidence’, A Guide to the IBA Rules on the Taking of Evidence in International Arbitration (Oxford University Press, 2019), p.
 414.

-Final award (under NAFTA Chapter 11 and the UNCITRAL Arbitration Rules) of 3 August 2005, Methanex Corporation v.
-United States of America, Part II, Chp 1, 26, para.
-54.
+Final award (under the North American Free Trade Agreement Chapter 11 and the UNCITRAL Arbitration Rules) of 3 August 2005, Methanex Corporation v.
+United States of America, Part II, Chapters 1, 26, paragraph 54.

 See Jessica Ireton, ‘The Admissibility of Evidence in ICSID Arbitration: Considering the Validity of Wikileaks Cables as Evidence’ (2015) 31 ICSID Rev 231.